 Sea-cradling (2016) for string quartet.
 15 mins.
 Premiere: Schubert Ensemble, Trinity College Chapel, Cambridge, July 2016.

 Eine kleine Ludwigsonate (2016) for violin and piano, c.
 8/12 mins.
 A response to Beethoven’s violin sonata in G op.
 30/3.
-2 movements, or 3 mvts (incorporating Mehlströberl as the 1st mvt).
-Premiere: Krysia Osostowicz, Daniel Tong, Cambridge, 2016.
+2 movements (or 3, incorporating Mehlströberl as the 1st movement).
+Premiere: Krysia Osostowicz, Daniel Tong, Old Divinity School, Cambridge, 2016.

 Blithe Wine (2016) for bassoon and string quartet.
 24 mins.
 Premiere: Peter Whelan, Mr McFall’s Chamber, Queen’s Hall, Edinburgh, February 2016.

 Light – dark – sea (2015) for soprano and ensemble (9 players).
 14 mins.
 Premiere: Lesley-Jane Rogers, Lighthouse Players, cond.
 Tom Seligman, Orford Church, Sept.
 2015.

 Lucis largitor (2015) for choir (SSAATTBB) words by St Hilary of Poitiers.
 5 mins.
 Premiere: Robinson College Chapel Choir, Simon Brown, St Louis des Invalides, Paris, April 2016.

 Mehlströberl (2015) for violin and piano, c.
 4 mins.
 For Beethoven Plus.
 Premiere: Krysia Osostowicz, Daniel Tong, King’s Place, London, September 2015.

 Orchid (2015) for eight cellos.
 5 mins.
 Premiere: Cellophony, Fitzwilliam College, Cambridge, July 2015.